jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 # Santa's Needs

 Santa is an intermediate developer but has been learning the ins-and-outs of .NET Core.

-His system needed to be robust in terms of security and ease of development.
+He recently needed to build a system that was robust in terms of security and ease of development.

-He had decided that .NET Core was the best choice when considering these criteria.
+He decided that .NET Core was the best choice when considering these criteria.

 Santa didn't want to re-invent the wheel - but he needed a reliable yet simple way to schedule background tasks, queue work so his web app was responsive (mostly for the elves), etc.